 WHAT TO DO:

 Write a 250-word essay with the following topic: "If you had a chance to ask an astronaut any question, what would it be and why?"
-Submit the essay to your school administrators who will then choose a winning essay from your school.
+Submit the essay by October 13th to your school administrators who will then choose a winning essay from your school.
 From there, winning school essays will be submitted to a panel of judges at the South Florida Science Center.
 A lucky group of 15 students will be chosen to speak to astronauts in space.
 The essay contest is open to all Palm Beach County public, private and home schoolers in grades 3 - 12.

 For questions please contact Carla Duhaney at 561-370-7710 or email@example.com.